NotCamelCase/Arcade-Racing/README.md

 # Grad Project: Arcade Racing
 Welcome to the repository of my graduation project.
-It's a 3D Arcade Racing game.
+Arcade Racing is a 3D racing game with single-player Practice and Multiplayer modes.

 Please check link below for more details!